sunilkamat/run-path-finder/README.md

 A web application that helps runners find and plan their running routes.
 The app generates loop routes based on a starting location and desired distance, optimizing for walkable paths and green areas.

+## Note

+This application was generated entirely using Cursor AI Code Editor.

 ## Features

 - Generate loop running routes based on start location and distance